odoo/odoo/doc/search-view.rst

 Fields
 ++++++

-* ``get_value`` now takes a :js:class:`~VS.model.SearchFacet` (instead
+* ``get_value`` has been replaced by
-  of taking no argument).

-  A default implementation is provided as :js:func:`openerp.web.search.Field.get_value` and simply calls :js:func:`VS.model.SearchFacet.value`.
+  :js:func:`~openerp.web.search.Field.value_from` as it now takes a :js:class:`~openerp.web.search.FacetValue` argument (instead of no argument).
+It provides a default implementation returning the ``value`` property of its argument.

-* The third argument to :js:func:`~openerp.web.search.Field.make_domain` is now the :js:class:`~VS.model.SearchFacet` received by :js:func:`~openerp.web.search.Field.get_domain`, so child classes have all the information they need to derive the "right" resulting domain.
+* The third argument to :js:func:`~openerp.web.search.Field.make_domain` is now a :js:class:`~openerp.web.search.FacetValue` so child classes have all the information they need to derive the "right" resulting domain.

 Custom filters
 ++++++++++++++